menu icon

 Recipe Variations

-• Fish Options: Encocado de pescado can be made with a variety of different fish.
+• Fish Options: Ecuadorian pescado encocado can be made with a variety of different fish.
 Try with cod, halibut, sea bass, or snapper.
 Tilapia works well too, or even tuna steaks!

 • Seafood Mix: Create an “encocado mixto” by adding shrimp!